AdobeDocs/commerce-cloud-service.en/help/cloud-guide/project/user-access.md

 ### Add a project-level user

-1. In the Project Web UI, click the settings icon in the top navigation bar.
+1. In the Project Web Interface, click the settings icon in the top navigation bar.

 1. In the _Users_ tab, click **Add User**.